roylalog000/EWU-CSCD379-2021-Spring/README.md

 Also liknk to past pull:
 https://github.com/IntelliTect-Samples/EWU-CSCD379-2021-Spring/pull/207

-To deploy/start, run "dotnet run DeploySampleData" in the API.
+To deploy/start, run "dotnet run --DeploySampleData" in the API.
 The web project needs the npm install and npm run build:dev, then just the dotnet run.

 Time spent in total is 30 - 35 hours working on this assignment since last week.(roughly 3 to 4 a day for the last 10 to 12 days).
 Also this lack week has was finals as well.
 Please consider this when looking over our code for our grade.